Court uniform and dress in the Empire of Japan: History

 On June 23, 1886, provisions were set to determine formal Western wear for women.
 In order from most to least formal, these were the manteau de cour, robe décolletée, robe mi-décolletée, and robe montante.

 On December 4 of the same year, the designs of the court uniforms for civil officials were modified, but the designs for junior officials were not updated.
 Because the officials were responsible for providing their own court uniforms, the cost had been too much for junior officials.
 From this point on, junior civil officials wore standard white tie court dress.
 The difference in price was extreme: when the official Kikuchi Takeo ordered both a three-piece suit and his court uniform at the same shop, the suit cost 28 yen and the uniform 220 yen.

 On March 2, 1908, an Imperial edict established substitute court uniforms for diplomats dispatched to the tropics or very hot areas.
 Later, on September 29, 1926, another Imperial edict established alternative court uniforms and court dress for Japanese officials in the South Pacific.
 All of these consisted of white tunics.
 Old news footage shows officials of the South Seas Mandate, including Kōki Hirota, in these clothes.

 Although their names differed, naval and military officers also had dress corresponding to court uniforms.
 Unlike civil officials, military officials were allowed to wear their uniforms to personal ceremonies such as marriages and funerals.

-These various kinds of court uniforms continued to be used at court functions and ceremonies even into the Shōwa period, at events like the Imperial enthronement and the first visit of Emperor of Manchukuo Puyi to Japan.
+These various kinds of court uniforms continued to be used at court functions and ceremonies even into the Shōwa period, at events like the Imperial enthronement and the Duke of Gloucester' visit or the first visit of Emperor of Manchukuo Puyi to Japan.
 However, as the strain of war continued, opportunities for their use became rarer and rarer.
+On July 2, 1938, the Imperial Household Agency announced its policy to stop wearing robes by simplifying court ceremonies while the 'Incident' continued, and accordingly the court uniforms disappeared from public view.

 When Mitsumasa Yonai became Prime Minister during the Second Sino-Japanese War, his morning dress could not be tailored in time for the appointment, and he wore a naval uniform in its place at his official investiture.

 After the war, Imperial Household Agency edicts and the pertinent Dajō-kan edicts were abolished, on May 2, 1947, and July 1, 1954, respectively.
 The Empire of Japan's court uniforms disappeared with them, but similar male uniforms do remain in use around the world, including in France, various South American countries, and Thailand.